-- We note that the calculation of intangible benefits is not an exact science and therefore there is no one defined estimation methodology or correct answer. - In view that GO's initial claim submission reached the MCA prior to the publication of the 2017 and 2018 USO Claim Decision Notices, GO were requested to revise the intangible benefits calculations submitted in the original cost model. - Following the above-described adjustments, the value of the brand enhancement benefit to be deducted from the cost of the other components is estimated at €145,984.
+- We note that the calculation of intangible benefits is not an exact science and therefore there is no one defined estimation methodology or correct answer. - Even though the methodology employed in the 2020 claim differs from that employed in previous claims, it was deemed that the updated methodology is acceptable, mainly given that this is an established methodology used in other EU countries and is based on the mean value across all benchmarks, which is then multiplied by the average population in Malta in 2020. - Based on the analysis and reasoning presented in the previous slides, the value of the brand enhancement benefit to be deducted from the cost of the other components is estimated at €40,196.